yashmadan123/mslearn-openai/Instructions/Labs/hol-integrate-openai-with-app-lab2.md

     from openai import AzureOpenAI
     ```

+1. Press **Ctrl + S** on your keyboard to save the file.

-6. In the application code for your language, replace the comment ***Initialize the Azure OpenAI client...*** with the following code to initialize the client and define our system message.
+1. In the application code for your language, replace the comment ***Initialize the Azure OpenAI client...*** with the following code to initialize the client and define our system message.

     **C#**: Program.cs